musial321/Head/README.md

 # How to use
 1. Compile file with Javac
-2. By default, head will print the first 10 lines of its input to the standard output.
-The number of lines printed may be changed with a command line option.
-The following example shows the first 20 lines of filename: head -n 20 filename
+2. By default, head will print the first 10 lines of the input file to standard output.
+By using the -n command line option, you can instead specify a number of lines to print.
+The following call shows the first 30 lines of filename:

+java head -n 30 filename